nalutm/nalutm/README.md

 ### About me

 - 👩🏽‍🎓 Graduating in Analysis and Systems Development
-- 💻 Studying JavaScript, TypeScript, React and NodeJS.
+- 💻 Studying JavaScript, TypeScript, React, NextJS.
 - 📚 Bachelor of Veterinary Medicine engaged for years in scientific research and academic projects, I believe that knowledge transforms lives.